 Robb Allen, Datapipe founder and CEO says, “Customers need guidance using public cloud infrastructure from Alibaba Cloud, Amazon Web Services, Google Cloud Platform, and Microsoft Azure.

-“They need help navigating the use of private clouds, managed hosting and colocation solutions, often in combination, as they move critical applications out of their corporate data centres," he says.
+“They need help navigating the use of private clouds, managed hosting and colocation solutions, often in combination, as they move critical applications out of their corporate data centers," he says.

 Both Rackspace and Datapipe have been positioned as Leaders in the Gartner Magic Quadrant assessments of providers in the industry, and have also both been represented in rankings by Forrester and other analyst firms.